-The Senate is an advisory body which acts as a bridge between the University and the public.
-The Chancellor of the University is Chair of the Senate, which has 62 members, 30 of whom are elected from the general public, and nine of whom are appointed from the public by the Minister of Advanced Education.
+The Senate is a unique, independent advisory body of community leaders which plays a critical role in linking with our community and enhancing the reputation of the University of Alberta.
+The Chancellor of the University is Chair of the Senate, which has 62 members, 30 of whom are elected from the general public, and nine of whom are appointed from the public by the Minister of Education

 It is the mandate of the Senate to inquire into any matter that might tend to enhance the usefulness of the University.
-It is specifically authorized to interpret the University to the public, to require reports from faculty councils, the Students' Council, and any members of the academic staff; to receive and consider submissions from anyone interested in the University; to arrange for public meetings, radio and television programs and other means of providing and acquiring information on the University; as a consequence, to make reports and recommendations to the Board or the General Faculties Council or other appropriate body.
+It is specifically authorized to interpret the University to the public, to require reports from faculty councils, the Students' Council, and any members of the academic staff; to receive and consider submissions from anyone interested in the University; to arrange for public meetings and other means of providing and acquiring information on the University.
+As a consequence, it may make reports and recommendations to the Board or the General Faculties Council or other appropriate body.
 In addition, the Senate may authorize the conferring of Honorary Degrees.